Inverness and Aviemore Direct Railway: Later developments

 As part of the Highland Railway, the line became part of the London, Midland and Scottish Railway in 1923 upon the Grouping of the railways under the Railways Act 1921.
 The line became part of British Railways Scottish Region on railway nationalisation in 1948.

 In the 1960s many local stations nationwide were closed, and here on 3 May 1965 Culloden Moor, Daviot, Moy and Tomatin stations closed.
-Carrbridge was the sole intermediate station continuing in passenger use.
+Carr Bridge was the sole intermediate station continuing in passenger use.